Article Image

 Challenges in the Promotion System

-Despite reforms, several bottlenecks remain:
+Despite the reforms, several bottlenecks remain:

 The basis was measurable impact (KPIs and timelines), not just tenure.